justingreerbbi/X-Buddy-Location-Display/firefox/README.md

 ## Installation

 1. Download or clone this repository.
-2. Open Chrome and go to `chrome://extensions/`.
+2. Open Firefox and go to `about:debugging`.
-3. Enable "Developer mode" in the top right corner.
+3. Click "This Firefox" in the left sidebar.
-4. Click "Load unpacked" and select the folder containing this extension.
+4. Click "Load Temporary Add-on" and select the `manifest.json` file from this folder.
 5. The extension should now be installed and active.

+Note: For permanent installation, you can package the extension and install it as a .xpi file.

 ## Usage